G0246/xiaomi_debloat/README.md

 ## Apps that I disabled

+> [!NOTE]
-> **Note:** This list represents a conservative debloat configuration for the Chinese model Xiaomi Pad 6 Pro, optimized for international use with Google services.
+> This list represents a conservative debloat configuration for the Chinese model Xiaomi Pad 6 Pro, optimized for international use with Google services.
 The selection prioritizes system stability while removing unnecessary bloatware.

 | Name | Package | Description |
 |------|---------|-------------|